PrismRL/prism/docs/source/making-a-roguelike/part2.rst

 Creating the void component
 ---------------------------

-First we'll need to create a component we'll put on cells to indicate they're a place you can fall.
+First we'll create a component to indicate cells where you can fall.

 1. Navigate to ``modules/game/components``
 2. Create a new file called ``void.lua``